ElkePahl/NZIP2023_ProgrammingInPhysics/README.md

-# NZIP2023 Programming In Secondary Physics
+# NZIP 2023 Programming in Secondary Physics

 During the workshop "Programming in Secondary Physics" held at the NZIP2023 conference we will be making use of the following code examples: